Compyx/vice-joydriver-test/README.md

 Small test program to figure out how to query joysticks on various OSes for new joystick drivers for the non-SDL UIs in [VICE](https://github.com/VICE-Team/svn-mirror/).
+Also a playground for implementing joymap files per-device with a human-readable syntax and the possibility to specify calibration of inputs.

 Very much a work in progress.

-## Current status (2024-05-05)
+## Current status (2024-05-09)

 ### Shared code

 Custom mappings (via .vjm files) are partially implemented: axes, buttons and hats can be mapped to emulated devices' buttons and directions, emulated keys and UI actions.
-Still TODO are non-binary POT values (e.g. mapping axes to mouse or paddle inputs).
+Still **TODO** are non-binary POT values (e.g. mapping axes to mouse or paddle inputs).

+Calibration of inputs is still **TODO**, but being worked on.

 ### SDL2

 Scanning devices for capabilities work, polling works.
+Button, axis and hat events are passed to the generic joystick code.
+The current implementation uses the simple `SDL_Joystick` interface, perhaps using the newer `SDL_GameController` interface gives us more useful info than the (somewhat limited) old interface.

 ### Linux